n0-computer/iroh/CONTRIBUTING.md

 # Contributing to Iroh

-We'd love for you to contribute to our source code and to make Iroh even better.
+We'd love for you to contribute to our source code to make Iroh even better!

-When contributing to Iroh, you are expected to follow our [Code of conduct][coc].
+When contributing to Iroh, you are expected to follow our [Code of Conduct][coc].

 Here are some of the ways in which you can contribute: